em3ndez/tiny-web-server/README.md

 }
 ```

-By overriding these methods, you can tailor the exception handling behavior of your `TinyWeb` server to meet your application's specific needs, ensuring that errors are managed effectively and transparently.
+By overriding these methods, you can tailor the exception handling behavior of your `TinyWeb` server to meet your
+application's specific needs, ensuring that errors are managed effectively and transparently.

+### Input validation

+TODO: user is going to have to code that themselves - including XSS & CSRF things.

 ## Don't do this